Senseonics Holdings, Inc. (SENS) CEO Tim Goodnow on Q1 2020 Results - Earnings Call Transcript

 By mid-March, we experienced the full impact of these changes in the market.
 Many offices closed and providers pivoted to telehealth visits with patients.
 Given the implantable nature of our product, these contingent workflows adopted in response to COVID, this reduced the number of insertions performed.

-The extension to whichever since was deemed necessary or elective varied across geographies and healthcare providers.
+The extent to which Eversense was deemed necessary or elective varied across geographies and healthcare providers.
 Through this, we did experience a reduction of at least 50% in insertion rates across each of our markets during the height of the pandemic.
 Very recently, however, we are starting to see a positive change in reinsertions again.
 We expect to report an update on insertion rates on coming calls.

 While the COVID response and strategic alternatives process has been the primary focus for the organization, important progress with new payers covering Eversense has been achieved of late.
 We recently received positive coverage decisions from several Blue Cross Blue Shield plans, adding approximately 10 million covered lives.